The Littlehampton Academy

 - Effectiveness of leadership and management Requires improvement 1

-- Previous Ofsted grade: Inadequate on 13th December 2013
+- Previous Ofsted grade: Requires improvement on 2nd March 2016

 - Ofsted report: View the Ofsted report